Rule of law: Modern period (1500 CE – present)

 The principle was also discussed by Montesquieu in The Spirit of Law (1748).
 The phrase "rule of law" appears in Samuel Johnson's Dictionary (1755).

 In 1776, the notion that no one is above the law was popular during the founding of the United States.
 For example, Thomas Paine wrote in his pamphlet Common Sense that "in America, the law is king.
 For as in absolute governments the King is law, so in free countries the law ought to be king; and there ought to be no other."
 In 1780, John Adams enshrined this principle in Article VI of the Declaration of Rights in the Constitution of the Commonwealth of Massachusetts:No man, nor corporation, or association of men, have any other title to obtain advantages, or particular and exclusive privileges, distinct from those of the community, than what arises from the consideration of services rendered to the public; and this title being in nature neither hereditary, nor transmissible to children, or descendants, or relations by blood, the idea of a man born a magistrate, lawgiver, or judge, is absurd and unnatural.

+The term "rule of law" was popularised by British jurist A. V. Dicey, who viewed the rule of law in common law systems as comprising three principles.
+First, that government must follow the law that it makes; second, that no one is exempt from the operation of the law and that it applies equally to all; and third, that general rights emerge from particular cases decided by the courts.

 The influence of Britain, France and the United States contributed to spreading the principle of the rule of law to other countries around the world.